Why this course?

 The School of Government & Public Policy encourages independent learning by reducing assessment through formal exams, instead using more flexible forms of class assessment.

 In pre-Honours classes, you'll be examined at the end of the semester.
-Two-hour exams are held in January and May.
+Two-hour exams are held at the end of each semester.
 For most classes, a formal essay-based exam at the end of the class accounts for two-thirds of the class assessment.